“Partnering For The Future” Capital Campaign

 - Expansion of Dietary, Activities, Chapel in the Bethel Nursing Home

 The results of the assessment demonstrated the immediate need to add a CT scanner, available 24 hours a day, 7 days a week instead of just once a week.
-The new CT scanner will allow patients to have immediate care locally instead of having to make the hour drive as is currently necessary.
+The CT Suite was added on in 2014.
+The CT scanner allows patients to have immediate care locally instead of having to make the hour drive as is currently necessary.
 In addition, it gives the medical team enhanced data to make quicker and more accurate diagnoses and decreases patients’ procedure time.
 This immediate care could be the difference between life and death.

 The assessment also showed the community wanted greater access to specialists in Stanley rather than making the long drive to Minot for health care service.
-The clinic expansion will allow the additional rooms needed to be used by these specialists, while still maintaining enough clinic rooms for the current staff of MCMC to provide their quality services.
-More clinic space translates to more clinic patients seen by MCMC per day, which leads to a better bottom line for MCMC.
+The clinic expansion built an additional 9 exam rooms to be used by these specialists, while still maintaining enough clinic rooms for the current staff of MCMC to provide their quality services.
+This additional clinic space translates to more clinic patients seen by MCMC per day, which leads to a better bottom line for MCMC.
 The additional clinic space will also be a beneficial tool for recruiting additional doctors to our facility.

-The goal of the Foundation is to raise $6.25 million dollars.
+The goal of the Foundation was to raise $6.25 million dollars.
 Funds for the current construction projects at MCHC and those to occur in the future are being solicited from:

 - American Bank Center for construction loans